Matthew J. Zangwill

 Partner

-With extensive experience in the real estate finance space, Matthew negotiates and closes commercial mortgage loans, building construction loans, mezzanine loans, private equity financing and bridge loans.
-His work on behalf of borrowers and lenders includes negotiating complex loan documents including guaranties, mortgages, building loan agreements and ISDA master agreements as well as working through complex title issues.
+With extensive experience in the real estate finance space, Matthew negotiates and closes commercial mortgage loans, building construction loans, mezzanine loans, private equity financing, and bridge loans.
+His work on behalf of borrowers and lenders involves negotiating complex loan documents including guaranties, mortgages, building loan agreements, and ISDA master agreements as well as complex title issues.

-Matthew’s real estate practice also covers transactions involving any one of the many Industrial Development Agencies operating in the State of New York, affordable housing development, tax-deferred exchanges, ground lease transactions including financing ground lease positions, defeasance transactions, net-zero bond leasing, condominium conversions, offering plan preparation and no-action applications, purchase options and architect’s and construction agreements.
+Matthew’s real estate practice also covers transactions involving the many Industrial Development Agencies operating in the tate of New York, affordable housing developments, tax-deferred exchanges, ground lease transactions including financing ground lease positions, defeasance transactions, net-zero bond leasing, condominium conversions, offering plan preparation and no-action applications, purchase options, and architect’s and construction agreements.
 A significant portion of Matthew’s real estate practice is dedicated to representing both landlords and tenants in connection with leasing and subleasing of retail, office, medical and industrial spaces.

-Matthew navigates the various challenges facing not-for-profit corporations and religious institutions seeking to buy, sell or mortgage real property as well as assisting those seeking to create not-for-profit corporations, obtaining tax-exempt recognition and ensuring compliance with law.
+Matthew navigates the various challenges facing not-for-profit corporations and religious institutions seeking to buy, sell, or mortgage real property and he assists those seeking to create not-for-profit corporations, obtaining tax-exempt recognition, and ensuring legal compliance.

 Published Articles